User Tools

 • This feature is designed to allow occupants to reenter the building after the fire is knocked down and crews are performing overhaul where residual smoke may still be found inside the structure.

-To fully place an elevator into Phase 2 Fire Service, the firefighter must enter the car and place the key into the fire service switch INSIDE THE CAR ELEVATOR.
-This witch may be either a 2 or 3 position switch.
+To fully engage Phase 2 Fire Service, the firefighter must enter the elevator car and insert the key into the fire service switch inside the car.
+This switch may be a 2-position or 3-position switch, depending on the system.

 • A two-position switch will have “ON” and “OFF” positions.